LindeSchoenmaker/LindeSchoenmaker.github.io/inputs.md

 ## Exercise 2

-Next you want to enter the following molecules; Liothyronine and Thyroid Hormone Receptor Antagonist, 1-850
+Next you want to enter the following molecules; Liothyronine and Thyroid Hormone Receptor Antagonist (1-850)

 Q 2 What are the SMILES of these molecules? (tip: use [PubChem](https://pubchem.ncbi.nlm.nih.gov/) for looking up the molecules)